 Course Accessibility

+By taking a few minutes to ensure your Blackboard course is accessible now, you’re making a huge difference for your students and setting yourself up for a smoother semester.
 The University of Alabama is committed to ensuring that our facilities and information, services, courses, and the technology that we provide are inclusive and accessible in accordance with applicable law.
-By taking a few minutes to ensure your course is accessible now, you’re making a huge difference for your students and setting yourself up for a smoother semester.

 Use general best practices to create course content to ensure your students have an accessible experience in your Blackboard course.